raspberrypi/documentation/configuration/raspi-config.md

 #### Change locale
 Select a locale, for example `en_GB.UTF-8 UTF-8`.

+From the console, this can be set in `/etc/locale.gen` and `/etc/default/locale`, then running `dpkg-reconfigure -f noninteractive locales`.

 #### Change time zone
 Select your local time zone, starting with the region, e.g. Europe, then selecting a city, e.g. London.
 Type a letter to skip down the list to that point in the alphabet.

+From the console, this can be set in `/etc/timezone` referencing the entries in `/usr/share/zoneinfo/`, then running `rm /etc/localtime && dpkg-reconfigure -f noninteractive tzdata`.

 #### Change keyboard layout
 This option opens another menu which allows you to select your keyboard layout.
 It will take a long time to display while it reads all the keyboard types.
 Changes usually take effect immediately, but may require a reboot.

+From the console, this can be set in `/etc/default/keyboard`, then running `dpkg-reconfigure -f noninteractive keyboard-configuration`.

+<a name="wireless-country"></a>
 #### Change wireless country
 This option sets the country code for your wireless network.

+From the console, this can be set with `wpa_cli -i wlan0 set country "[alpha2]" && wpa_cli -i wlan0 save_config && wpa-cli -i wlan0 reconfigure && rfkill unblock wlan`, then rebooting.
+Country code is the [alpha-2 code from ISO3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 <a name="interfacing-options"></a>
 ### Interfacing Options